 - Campfire and Outdoor Safety: Follow campground rules and regulations regarding fires.
 Completely extinguish campfires before leaving the site.

-By incorporating these key tips into daily routines and environments, individuals can significantly reduce the risk of burns and create safer living and working spaces.
+By incorporating these key tips into daily routines and environments, individuals significantly reduce the risk of burns and create safer living and working spaces.